20 February 2022

 In the only spice museum in the world, there are 800 exhibits telling the stories of exotic spices with 50 different spices to smell and touch.
 Do note, most of the exhibition notices are written in German.

-Fraser Suites Hamburg is a 5 star hotel in a stunning heritage building.
-From deluxe rooms to one bedroom hotel apartments, there is a choice for everyone whether you are travelling alone, with your partner or with family and friends.
+From deluxe rooms to one bedroom hotel apartments, there is a choice for everyone whether you are travelling alone, with your family or pets.
 Fraser Suites can offer that desirable combination of city living and unparalleled luxury hotel service for both short and extended stays.